Cart 0

 NEWs

-HUNGRY EYE Gallery introduces Tomoko Nagakawa
+HUNGRY EYE Gallery introduces julia dongstra

 VISSER EN VAN LEEUWEN JOIN the gallery

-Visser en van Leeuwen.
+We are proud to present a new duo to the gallery: Visser en van Leeuwen.
 In their studio in IJmuiden, where light settles quietly on the floor and stories seem to linger in the air, Visser & van Leeuwen create.
 Not ordinary designers or artists, but storytellers of space.
 With their hands, they build worlds where the line between reality and imagination blurs to near invisibility.
 Everything they make begins with a journey — not always far from home, but always deep within.
+Their designs are whispered narratives in form and color.
+They give shape to memories you thought you'd forgotten, and to encounters that never truly happened, yet somehow still linger.
+Each piece is a stop, a character, a place: Greg, Els, Sara, Zilver, Nouk, Kebri, Olaf, John — names that sound like chapters from a story without a fixed path, but with a heartbeat that draws you in.

-We are thrilled to announce that Hungry Eye Gallery has officially moved to its inspiring new home in the architectural landmark of Studio Piet Boon, located at Skoon 80H on the border of Amsterdam North and Oostzaan.
+We are thrilled to announce that Hungry Eye Gallery has moved to its inspiring new home in the architectural landmark of Studio Piet Boon, located at Skoon 80H on the border of Amsterdam North and Oostzaan.

 This exciting new location marks the beginning of a bold new chapter for the gallery, which evolved from the acclaimed Kahmann Gallery in May 2025.
 Building on two decades of dedication to fine art photography, Hungry Eye Gallery brings a renewed vision and energy—showcasing the most compelling emerging talents in the field.

-RSVP: info@hungryeyegroup.com
+Appointment?: info@hungryeyegroup.com

 Images by @robertroozenbeek.